maxi-blocks/maxi-blocks/readme.txt

 == Changelog ==

+_Updates 21 Jun 2024_
+MaxiBlocks v1.9.0
+* Fix: Resolved an issue where a single Image block or Icon block within a Group block would incorrectly disappear on frontend when using the Context Loop.

 _Updates 20 Jun 2024_
 MaxiBlocks v1.8.9
 * Update: Added Dynamic Content and Context Loop support for Background Image.